Meijer presents “The World’s Largest Halloween Party!”

 Costumes/Masks: Adults may wear costumes but we ask that they be family-friendly (not scary please).
 As this event caters to small children, adults may NOT wear masks that cover the face.
 The Zoo reserves the right to ask adults to remove masks.

 Animals: While you may catch a glimpse of a few party animals, many of our animal residents will not be on exhibit in the evenings so they can rest and follow their regular fall schedule.
-There are no promises, but you are most likely to see maned wolves, jaguars, bongos, rhinoceros, giraffes and polar bears.
+There are no promises, but you are most likely to see maned wolves, jaguars, bongos, and rhinoceros.

 Road Closings: The following road closings begin at 4 p.m. on event days: Illinois, Russell and Grenade.
 There will also be signs posted for no parking on streets around the Zoo.